Academic Excellence

 Multiply the numerical value for the quarter by the percentage assessed to the quarter or exam to arrive at the product for each quarter or exam.
 Add the product of the quarters and exam to arrive at the percentage for the final mark.
 Refer to the scale to assign the final letter grade.

-Only final marks are used in computing the official/true GPA for a student.
-GPAs are reported at the end of each semester and are the official/true GPA.
+Only final *letter grades for the semester* are used in computing the official/true GPA for a student.
+GPAs are reported at the end of each semester and are the official/true GPA. *GPAs are included on the report cards but only reflect the GPA from the previous semester.*

-At the end of each semester, the calculation of the cumulative GPA includes the final marks for all courses completed to date, including semester courses.
-Therefore, the GPA that appears on the report card at that time is the official/true GPA.
+At the end of each semester, the calculation of the cumulative GPA includes the final *semester letter grades* for all courses completed to date, including semester courses.
+Therefore, the GPA that appears on the *transcript* at that time is the official/true GPA.

 GPA is computed using the following quality point scale: